The Apthorp: Form and facade

 The fourth through tenth stories are largely clad with smooth limestone, except at the corners, which contain quoins.
 The outermost bays contain balconettes at the fifth story.
 The five center bays of the western and eastern elevations, and two groups of two bays on each of the northern and southern elevations, contain rusticated limestone facade.
 In the center five bays of the western and eastern elevations, the windows are topped by either flat lintels or arched pediments, and the 10th-story windows also have keystones.
 The eleventh and twelfth stories are designed similarly to a loggia and contain double-height arches, which are elaborately decorated and are separated by pilasters.
 Above the twelfth story is a projecting cornice.
 There are also two rooftop pavilions with wings and loggias.
 The rooftop pavilions were originally used as roof gardens during the summer and enclosed lounges during the winter.
 Next to the pavilion was a children's playroom.

+Courtyard

+The two arches on West End Avenue and Broadway lead to a courtyard.
+The courtyard provides entry to all apartments and doubles as a light court for the interiors of each apartment.
+It is cited as measuring about 134 by 95 ft across.
+The courtyard is one of a few motor courts at an apartment building in New York City.

+The courttard has an oval driveway, an octagonal garden, and two fountains.
+The facade of the courtyard is decorated similarly to the exterior facade.
+Furnishings such as marble benches and statues are placed within the courtyard as well.
+At each corner are iron-and-glass awnings, which shield the building's entrances.
+Passageways on the north and south sides of the courtyard descend to a staff basement.
+The awnings, carriage driveway, and fountain were intended to give the courtyard the appearance of a European town square or a royal mansion's courtyard.
+In addition, the courtyard provided tenants with a private, open-air communal space.